mostafa-ti/Master_thesis_bioinformatics/README.md

 ***We need to run this code for each of our nine samples.
 This pipeline will generate a folder in the cellranger count output folder, which contain a loom file for spliced and unspliced regions.***

+The rest of the analysis performs on `Jupyter Notebook`and the prepared data implements on Scanpy package for **Pre-proccessing** and **ScVelo** for RNA velocity.

 # References
+10x Genomics Cell Ranger v6.0

+Wolf, F., Angerer, P. & Theis, F. SCANPY: large-scale single-cell gene expression data analysis.
+Genome Biol 19, 15 (2018).

 La Manno et al. (2018), RNA velocity of single cells, Nature.